The importance of keeping your software up to date

 Being outdated is an unpleasant feeling.
 In technology, software updates are much more critical and can cause real harm when not given proper attention.

-By not being up to date, you are allowing yourself to be vulnerable to hacking, to having your data taken and other mischievous and malicious acts.
+By not being up to date, you are allowing yourself to be vulnerable to hacking, having your data are taken, and other mischievous and malicious acts.
 That’s right!
 When it comes to antivirus software (or hardware), the functionality is the same.
 What differs one from the other is their signature database.
 Every application all around the world has signatures, and these signatures grant the antivirus the ability to have control over it (allow, block, monitor, etc.).

 This is one of the reasons why Fortinet still sits at the top.
 It is due to their capacity to keep your firewall’s database up to date – automatically.
 As they promote the 365 x 24 x 7 updates, they do deliver.